We have a long track record of helping leadership and innovation teams understand and navigate the future

 Anne Lise Kjaer

-Anne Lise’s career began in Denmark, initially in forecasting for the design industries prior to establishing Kjaer Global in 1988.
-She lived and worked in Hamburg and Paris before choosing London as her base to evolve Kjaer Global’s practice.
-A renowned speaker and author, she has delivered talks to over 40,000 people since 1999 and is a frequent trends commentator in the international press.
-Anne Lise holds the honorary title of Copenhagen Goodwill Ambassador, sits on several boards and works with Unicef.
+Anne Lise’s career began in Denmark, initially in the design industries prior to establishing Kjaer Global in 1988.
+She lived and worked in Hamburg and Paris before choosing London as her base to evolve her passion for trends.
+A renowned speaker and author, she has delivered talks to over 50,000 people since 1999 and is a frequent commentator in the international press.
+Anne Lise is on the IPE advisory board of Singapore’s URA (Urban Redevelopment Authority) and holds the honorary title of Copenhagen Goodwill Ambassador.

 Louise Loecke Foverskov